 At the time of writing, 630 of my posts have been published here at Later Levels.
-I wasn’t sure where or how long the blog would go for when I started the blog in late December 2016 so that’s kind of crazy; and I’m so happy to have had the chance to discuss all sorts of gaming-related subjects.
+I wasn’t sure where or how long the blog would go for when I started it in December 2016 so that’s kind of crazy; and I’m happy to have had the chance to discuss all sorts of gaming-related subjects.

 Sometimes it’s important to take a step back to see how far you’ve come, as it’s a great way of finding out how much you’ve learned and provides motivation for the future.
 This is just what blogging awards do and I’m grateful to Hylian-Hobbit from Hobbits of Hyrule for nominating Later Levels for a Real Neat Blog Award last month.
 The seven questions he posed to his nominees reminded me of past articles I’ve written, so this seems like the perfect opportunity to revisit some of them.

 Most readers would expect me to answer this question with Monkey Island because it was The Secret of Monkey Island that got me into gaming as a kid.
 But there are several other games which define me and out of these, I’d probably say Fable is my favourite series.
 I’ve been tuning into TheAmbiGamer’s streams because Athena is playing it for the first time and I can’t wait for the release of the fourth instalment.
 The Longest Journey games are also high on my list, so much so that I still haven’t been able to finish Dreamfall Chapters because I don’t want the story to end.

 What was the last video game to really tug at your heartstrings?